Serayen/Thesis_GVNSER004/README.md

 Notes for Code:
 -In exploratory analyses there is code to set up data into counts of species over time.

--Must Run the code to get data in species counts then save data to be used in Species modeling.
+-Can run the code in exploratory analyses to get data in species counts then save data to be used in Species modeling.

+-R objects to call data for each species is contained within Data.

 -Each species modeled in its own R code.
 Renosterveld species have a univariate interaction model, denoted by _thesium.